-As one of our clients exclaimed : “Dr. Rhoads is smart, and Amy has street smarts, which is a winning combination!”
-The combination of Dr. Rhoads’ scientific expertise and Amy Showalter’s real world implementation strategies ensure that clients can execute the research findings to reach their goals faster.
+As one TSG client exclaimed : “Dr. Rhoads is smart, and Amy has grassroots and PAC street smarts, which is a winning combination!”
+The combination of Dr. Rhoads’ scientific expertise and Amy Showalter’s real world grassroots advocacy and PAC implementation strategies ensure that clients can execute the research findings to accelerate their results.

 We are curious about excellence in grassroots advocacy, Political Action Committee and government relations productivity and influence.
-Thus, we regularly initiate proprietary research projects to uncover best practices relative to grassroots persuasion, fundraising influence, and volunteer management.
+Thus, we regularly initiate proprietary research projects to uncover best practices relative to grassroots persuasion, fundraising, and volunteer management.

 Our findings have positioned us as thought leaders who go beyond what is commonly known and practiced to the behaviors that grow the roots of success.